LafyOjo/Kubernetes-Credential-Stuffing-and-API-Poisoning/demo-shop/README.md

 Set the environment variable `FORWARD_API=true` to enable calls to the backend.
 Requests to the API use a short timeout controlled by `API_TIMEOUT_MS` (default `2000`).
 Set `REAUTH_PER_REQUEST=true` if you want the shop to require the password on every request.
 Each protected endpoint checks the `X-Reauth-Password` header only when this option is enabled, and it is disabled by default so the shop behaves like a normal session-based app.

-The server pre-registers a demo account so you can log in immediately with `alice`/`secret`.
+The server pre-registers demo accounts so you can log in immediately with `alice`/`secret` or `ben`/`ILikeN1G3R!A##?`.
+When `FORWARD_API=true` successful logins also return an `access_token` from the APIShield backend so other apps, such as the dashboard, share the same authentication state.

 ## Running